DFE-Digital/login.dfe.infrastructure/README.md

 13. Add by pipeline, Pm2 Execution Mode in the keyvault with the name `platformGlobalPm2ExecMode`
 14. Add by pipeline, the Organisations Database Name in the keyvault with the name `platformGlobalOrganisationsDatabaseName`
 15. Add by pipeline, Directories Database Name in the keyvault with the name `platformGlobalDirectoriesDatabaseName`
-16. Add the user Feedback Url in the keyvault with the name `userFeedbackUrl`
+16. Add the user Feedback Url in the keyvault with the name `platformGlobalUserFeedbackUrl`
 17. Add a support Email Address in the keyvault with the name `supportEmailAddress`
 18. Add service Now url in the keyvault with the name `SNContactUrl`
 19. Add Google Analytics ID in the keyvault with the name `googleAnalyticsID`